Gauged Linear Sigma Model in Geometric Phases. I: Introduction

 \subsection{Virtual cycle}

-The construction of the correlation functions in the CohFT is based on the theory of virtual cycles.
-In symplectic geometry, the virtual cycle theory arose in people's efforts in defining Gromov--Witten invariants for general symplectic manifolds.
+In the companion paper \cite{Tian_Xu_geometric_2} we provide the detailed virtual cycle construction (as well as a few other technical results) needed for the definition of the GLSM correlation functions.
+In symplectic geometry, the virtual cycle theory arose in mathematicians' efforts in defining Gromov--Witten invariants for general symplectic manifolds.
 Jun Li and the first named author have their approach in both the algebraic case \cite{Li_Tian_2} and the symplectic case \cite{Li_Tian}.
-Meanwhile there were also other people's approach such as the method of Kuranishi structure of Fukaya--Ono \cite{Fukaya_Ono}.
-Until recently, there have been various new developments in the virtual cycle theory, such as the polyfold method of Hofer--Wysocki--Zehnder \cite{HWZ1, HWZ2, HWZ3} and the algebraic topological approach of Pardon \cite{Pardon_virtual}.
+Meanwhile there were also other approaches such as the method of Kuranishi structure of Fukaya--Ono \cite{Fukaya_Ono} (further expanded by Fukaya--Oh--Ohta--Ono \cite{FOOO_Kuranishi}).
+Recently there have been various new developments such as the polyfold method of Hofer--Wysocki--Zehnder \cite{HWZ1, HWZ2, HWZ3} and the algebraic topological approach of Pardon \cite{Pardon_virtual} and Abouzaid \cite{Abouzaid_axiomatic}.
+Our virtual cycle construction essentially follows the topological viewpoint of Li--Tian \cite{Li_Tian}.

-Our approach follows the topological nature of Li--Tian's method, which is based on the fact that transversality can also be achieved in the topological category.
-The concrete treatment, though, looks similar to the Kuranishi approach.
-The main difference from the Kuranishi approach, besides that we are in the topological rather than the smooth category, is that we directly construct a finite good coordinate system while bypassing the Kuranishi structure.